jcsteh/osara/readme.md

 - Start on bar: Toggle on/off: Alt+S
 - Preview: Toggle repeat on/off: Control+R
 - Options: Preserve pitch when tempo-matching or changing play rate: Alt+P
+- Preview: adjust pitch by -1 semitones: Shift+9
+- Preview: adjust pitch by +1 semitones: Shift+0
 - Preview: reset pitch: Control+Backspace
 - Tempo match: Toggle on/off: Alt+T
 - Tempo match: /2: Alt+/
 - Tempo match: x2: Alt+2
 - Dock Media Explorer in Docker: Shift+D
 (Note: although the action name doesn't make it clear, this is a toggle.
-For best screen reader accessibility, you should run this action once to remove Media Explorer from the Docker)
+OSARA removes Media Explorer from the docker when you say Yes to the optimal accessibility prompt.
+If handling your own config manually, you should run this action once for best screen reader accessibility)

 ### Context Menus
 There are several context menus in REAPER, but some of them are difficult to access or not accessible at all from the keyboard.